 Buying a two-wheeler can be confusing.
-Considering there are various factors that you should consider when buying the right two-wheeler, it can easily leave you in a dilemma.
+Considering there are various factors you should consider when buying the right two-wheeler, it may be possible that can easily leave you in a dilemma.
 Also, not everyone who purchases a two-wheeler uses it for the same purpose.
 Some use it for city commutes, whereas adrenaline junkies buy it for performance motor sports.
 Design, power output, weight, are some of the factors that are checked when buying one.
-Another such factor is the cubic capacity which is often abbreviated as “CC”.
+Another such factor is the cubic capacity, often abbreviated as “CC”.

 Meaning of CC in bikes

 Cubic capacity or CC of the bike is the power output of the engine.
 The cubic capacity is the volume of the chamber of the bike’s engine.
-Higher the capacity, larger is the quantity of air and fuel mixture that can be compressed to produce power.
-This larger compression of the air and fuel mixture results in higher power output.
-Different bikes have different capacities of engines starting from 50 CC all the way up to 1800 CC on some sports cruisers.
+Higher the capacity, larger the quantity of air and fuel mixture compressed to produce power.
+This larger compression of the air and fuel mixture results in a higher power output.
+Different bikes have different capacities of engines, beginning from 50 CC all the way up to 1800 CC on some sports cruisers.
 This cubic capacity of the engine is a determining factor in understanding how much output the engine can produce in terms of torque, horsepower, and mileage.
-Not only that but it also influences the bike insurance premiums.
+What’s more, it also influences the bike insurance premiums.

 How does your bike’s CC affect its premium?

 Bike insurance premiums are not calculated on a single factor, but many factors combined together, one of which is the cubic capacity of the bike.
 This is why you might notice owners of the same two-wheeler ending up paying different insurance premiums for their vehicle.
 There are two types of bike insurance